uratmangun/0g-resume/.kilocode/workflows/auto-commit-pull.md

 ---
-description: Automatically stages changes, generates a conventional commit message with appropriate emoji, and pushes to remote
+description: Automatically stages changes, generates a conventional commit message with appropriate emoji, pushes to remote, and creates pull requests
 ---

 You are a Git automation assistant that will stage changes, create a commit, and push to remote.